Deploying Cloud Pak for Data platform with ArgoCD¶

 In the following command, replace

-retrieved in the previous step.TOKEN=<entitlement_key>
+<entitlement_key>with the value ofIBM Entitlement Keyretrieved in the previous step.TOKEN=<entitlement_key> -

 A Secret containing the entitlement key is created in the

-namespace.oc create secret docker-registry ibm-entitlement-key -n tools \ --docker-username=cp \ --docker-password="$TOKEN" \ --docker-server=cp.icr.io
+toolsnamespace.oc create secret docker-registry ibm-entitlement-key -n tools \ --docker-username=cp \ --docker-password="$TOKEN" \ --docker-server=cp.icr.iowhich confirms that the

-secret has been created:secret/ibm-entitlement-key created
+ibm-entitlement-keysecret has been created:secret/ibm-entitlement-key created

 Deploy services to the cluster¶

-namespaces in our cluster.
+We've just had our first successful GitOps experience, using an ArgoCD application to create the tools and ibm-common-services namespaces in our cluster.
 There are few more components to create: IBM Cloud Pak for Data, IBM Catalog and Sealed secrets.

 These components are part of the services layer in our architecture, and that requires us to access /0-bootstrap/single-cluster/2-services within our GitOps repository.